Northern Lights in Iceland - When & Where To See the Aurora

 As a bonus, they take you to places and landscapes you might never see otherwise.

-If you want a full winter adventure, this 3-day trip in Iceland, in addition to a northern lights hunt, includes the South Coast in winter as well as the Jokulsarlon glacier lagoon, the famous Golden Circle, and engaging in an adventurous glacier hike.
+If you want a full winter adventure, this 3-day trip in Iceland, in addition to a northern lights hunt, includes the South Coast in winter and the Jokulsarlon glacier lagoon, the famous Golden Circle, and engaging in an adventurous glacier hike.

-Those on a budget will appreciate the affordable northern lights bus tour from Reykjavik, which takes you to the most promising locations without breaking the bank.
-You can book tours like this in Akureyri as well, like with this northern lights tour near lake Myvatn.
+Those on a budget will appreciate joining a northern lights bus tour from Reykjavik, which takes you to the most promising locations without breaking the bank.
+You can book tours like this in Akureyri as well, like this northern lights tour near Lake Myvatn.

 Photo from Northern Lights Super Jeep Tour with a Professional Photographer & Pick-Up in Reykjavik